Minnesota Democrats outspent GOP in battle for legislative control

-Democrats vastly outspent Republicans in the 2020 battle for control of the Minnesota Legislature, an election in which they failed to reclaim control of the Senate and lost ground in the state House.
+Democrats vastly outspent Republicans in the 2020 battle for control of the Minnesota Legislature, an election in which they failed to reclaim control of the Senate and lost ground in the House during a campaign transformed by the pandemic.

 The Minnesota DFL Party and the House and Senate Democratic caucuses spent more than three times as much as their Republican counterparts, according to year-end campaign finance reports released Tuesday.
 They focused much of their resources on trying to flip the Republican-controlled Senate and deliver Democrats a trifecta hold on the Legislature and governor's office for the first time in nearly a decade.

-But that opportunity slipped out of their fingers as legislative Republicans down ballot largely outperformed President Donald Trump, who lost Minnesota to Joe Biden by 7 percentage points.
+But the opportunity slipped out of their grasp as legislative Republicans down ballot largely outperformed Donald Trump, who lost the president's race in Minnesota to Joe Biden by 7 percentage points.

+"Money doesn't guarantee success at all," said DFL Party Chairman Ken Martin.
+He described the 2020 outcome as a "mixed bag," in part because Democrats limited their voter outreach to digital efforts, calls and texts during the COVID-19 pandemic, forgoing the door-knocking that leaders described as critical — which the GOP continued.

+The 2020 campaign was unlike any other in Minnesota, with both parties spending more on tech to connect to each other and voters.
+The Republican Party invested $9,000 in new voting technology as they switched to virtual endorsing conventions in the spring.
+Senate Republicans filed expenses for Zoom meetings.
+The state DFL Party spent more than $25,000 on COVID-19 testing, but saved money on brick-and-mortar operations.
+They had just three or four offices operating statewide compared to 35 to 45 in a normal election year, Martin said.

-The DFL Party reported spending nearly $11.8 million on the 2020 campaign, including transfers to some politically-aligned unions and groups, dwarfing the $1.1 million the Republican Party of Minnesota reported spending in its year-end state report.
+Nonetheless, the DFL Party reported spending nearly $11.8 million on 2020 state campaigns, including transfers to some politically aligned unions and groups, dwarfing the $1.1 million the Republican Party of Minnesota reported in its year-end state report.
+The two state political parties spent far more on federal races.
+Federal election filings show the DFL's purchases and payments last year totaled $18.4 million, while the state GOP spent nearly $12.8 million.

-Senate Republicans spent $3.9 million in 2020 and held on to a narrow, one-vote majority over Senate Democrats, who reported spending $7.1 million to try and flip the chamber.
+In the race for the state Senate, the Republican Caucus spent $3.9 million in 2020 and held on to a narrow, one-vote majority over Senate Democrats, whose caucus reported spending $7.1 million to try to flip the chamber.
 Democrats picked up four Senate seats from Republicans, but two DFL incumbents lost their races for re-election.

 In the House, Democrats reported spending $6.2 million to retain control of the chamber, but they lost five seats in greater Minnesota and the suburbs to House Republicans, narrowing their majority to 70-64.
 House Republicans reported spending roughly $2 million in 2020, according to their year-end report.